hexix-game/docs/source/notation.rst

 -----

 ``C1v`` indicates a placement on the hexagon ``C1`` with a down piece that captures any piece with a number less than itself, indicated with ``v``.
 This is the **color** piece for third-edition games, or the **solid** piece for the BostonFIG edition.
-Pieces that capture greater than itself are shown with ``^`` and look like ``C1^``.
+Up pieces that capture greater than itself are shown with ``^`` and look like ``C1^``.

 As a quick example, if you are starting a new game, the first move will always be one of these six moves: